 Missouri insurance laws and regulations provide that no person may acquire control of RGA, and thus indirect control of its Missouri insurance subsidiary, RGA Reinsurance Company, unless such person has provided certain required information to the Missouri Department of Insurance and such acquisition is approved by the Director of Insurance of the State of Missouri (the "Missouri Director of Insurance") after a public hearing.
 Under Missouri insurance laws and regulations, any person acquiring 10% or more of the outstanding voting stock of a corporation is presumed to have acquired control of that corporation and its subsidiaries.
-Canadian insurance laws and regulations provide that no person may acquire control of or a significant interest in RGA, and thus indirect control of, or an indirect significant interest in, its Canadian insurance subsidiary, RGA Life Reinsurance Company of Canada, unless such person has provided certain required information to the Canadian Minister of Finance and such acquisition is approved by such Minister.
-Under Canadian insurance laws and regulations, "significant interest" means the direct or indirect beneficial ownership of shares representing 10% or more of a given class, while "control" of an insurance company is presumed to exist when a person beneficially owns or controls an entity that beneficially owns shares representing more than 50% of the votes entitled to be cast for the election of directors and such votes are sufficient to elect a majority of the directors of the insurance company.
+Canadian federal insurance laws and regulations provide that no person may acquire control of or a significant interest in RGA, and thus indirect control of, or an indirect significant interest in, its Canadian insurance subsidiary, RGA Life Reinsurance Company of Canada, unless such person has provided certain required information to the Canadian Minister of Finance and such acquisition is approved by such Minister.
+Under Canadian federal insurance laws and regulations, "significant interest" means the direct or indirect beneficial ownership of shares representing 10% or more of a given class, while "control" of an insurance company is presumed to exist when a person beneficially owns or controls an entity that beneficially owns shares representing more than 50% of the votes entitled to be cast for the election of directors and such votes are sufficient to elect a majority of the directors of the insurance company.
 Although the Non-Voting Common offered hereby is not expected to constitute "voting stock" for purposes of the foregoing provisions, such stock is convertible on a share-for-share basis into Voting Common of RGA under certain limited circumstances and, in the event of any such conversion, the shares offered hereby would constitute "voting stock" for purposes of the foregoing provisions.
-See "Description of Capital Stock -- Non-Voting Common -- Conversion
+The exercise of rights associated with the Non-Voting Common pursuant to RGA's Shareholder Rights Plan may, depending upon the circumstances, bring about the application of the foregoing provisions.
+See "Description of Capital Stock -- Non-Voting Common -- Conversion of Non-Voting Common" and "-- Preferred Stock Purchase Rights."

-FORWARD-LOOKING STATEMENTS
+CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS